Sports News Roundup: Cricket-Hales felt like he was making his 'debut again' after England return; ATP roundup: Three-time champ Gilles Simon advances in Metz and more | Sports-Games

 The Presidents Cup is unlikely to be on any list of great sporting rivalries, but as the U.S. and an International team prepared on Tuesday for their Quail Hollow showdown there was whimsical talk of what could be golf's ultimate duel -- the PGA Tour v LIV Golf.
 Rivalries are part of the foundation of sport and any rivalry worthy of attention requires a bit of bad blood, something that is not in short supply when it comes to the bitter feud between the PGA Tour and rebel LIV Golf Series.

-Tottenham Hotspur defender Eric Dier said fan behavior at soccer games is a serious problem and that he feels "too uncomfortable" for his family to attend away matches.
-The Premier League said in June it will introduce enhanced safety measures to prevent crowd misbehavior, with clubs unanimously agreeing that visiting teams will provide additional stewards for away matches.
+Tottenham Hotspur defender Eric Dier said fan behaviour at soccer games is a serious problem and that he feels "too uncomfortable" for his family to attend away matches.
+The Premier League said in June it will introduce enhanced safety measures to prevent crowd misbehaviour, with clubs unanimously agreeing that visiting teams will provide additional stewards for away matches.

 Soccer-Rights groups ask sponsors to press FIFA, Qatar on migrant worker compensation